Flying After Brexit

-British passports that were issued before March 29th 2019 will still be valid to travel within Europe until 11pm on that day.
-All British passports that expire after March 29th 2019 will continue to be accepted as travel documents, but will lose the right of free movement within the 27 EU countries.
-From the 30th March 2019, the words "European Union" will be removed from the cover and first page of British passports, but the colour of newly issued passports will remain the same.
-New, blue passports will begin to be issued in October 2019.For more information about your rights as a British passport holder, please visit our travel documents page.
+All British passports that expire after 31st October 2019 will continue to be accepted as travel documents, but will lose the right of free movement within the 27 EU countries.
+After Britain leaves the EU and new passports are issued, the words "European Union" will be removed from the cover and first page of British passports, but the colour of newly issued passports will remain the same.
+New, blue passports will begin to be issued.For more information about your rights as a British passport holder, please visit our travel documents page.

 Will British people need a visa to fly to Europe after Brexit?

-British citizens travelling to Europe after Brexit will need to ensure they have at least six months on their passport beyond the date of travel.
-The European commission has also confirmed that, after 2021, UK citizens will have to pay a 7€ EUR fee for a travel permit after Brexit.
+If there is a no deal Brexit, it has been proposed that travellers will not need a visa for short trips of under 90 days in any 180 day period.
+It has also been proposed that after 2012, UK citizens will have to pay a 7€ EUR fee for a travel permit after Brexit.
 This will normally have to be purchased at least 72 hours before departure and will remain valid for up to three years.

 How will Brexit affect package holidays?